 - (4) Relief Of Mandatory Overtime: The highest senior employee mandated to work overtime shall be offered the first opportunity to be relieved. - (5) Holdovers.
 When overtime is expected to last two hours or less, the Employer shall first ask for volunteers from the employees present on the shift.
 Any voluntary overtime hours worked shall be recorded on the OEL.
 If there are not enough volunteers, the Employer will utilize the mandatory overtime process.
-If there are not enough employees available to mandate, the employee working the assignment on the shift may be held over until relief is provided. - c.
-Work in Excess of 16 Consecutive Hours: An employee shall not be charged hours on the OEL if: - (1) The employee refuses to work voluntary overtime in excess of 16 consecutive hours; or, - (2) The Employer refuses to allow an employee to work in excess of 16 consecutive hours. - (3) In addition, the Employer shall refuse to allow an employee to work three shifts in a 24 consecutive hour period except in an emergency situation as defined in Section H of this Article and in Article 33.
+If there are not enough employees available to mandate, the employee working the assignment on the shift may be held over until relief is provided.
+Holdovers are considered an instance of mandatory overtime if the employee is not working voluntary overtime and if the employee who is scheduled to relieve him/her is not at the facility at the time that the employee's work time exceeds his/her normal work schedule. - c.
+Work in Excess of 16 Consecutive Hours: An employee shall not be charged hours on the OEL if: - The employee refuses to work voluntary overtime in excess of 16 consecutive hours; or, - (2) The Employer refuses to allow an employee to work in excess of 16 consecutive hours. - (3) In addition, the Employer shall refuse to allow an employee to work three shifts in a 24 consecutive hour period except in an emergency situation as defined in Section H of this Article and in Article 33.
 An employee shall not be charged the hours. - d.
 Recording of Overtime Hours: - (1) Voluntary Overtime Hours: All voluntary overtime hours which are actually worked shall be recorded on the OEL.
-All voluntary overtime shall be recorded to the tenth of the hour worked. - (2) Refusal of Offered Overtime: An employee shall be charged the number of hours offered on a particular shift if the employee applies for overtime on the shift, and then refuses the overtime offered, without having removed his/her name before the two hour time limit.
+All voluntary overtime shall be recorded to the tenth of the hour worked.
+Absent significant extenuating circumstances, overtime hours worked will normally be recorded on the OEL within two hours of the start of the overtime shift.
+If necessary, adjustments to